chakradharsrinivas16/SQL-Assignment/README.md

 #### Functions and Statements used -

 1. Greatest -  The "greatest" function is used to determine the maximum value from the columns "Jan", "Feb", and "March".
-The "field" function is used to determine the position of the maximum value in the list.
+2. Field - The "field" function is used to determine the position of the maximum value in the list.

-2. DELIMITER - The "DELIMITER" statement is used to change the default SQL statement delimiter, which is a semicolon, to the "&&" symbol.
+3. DELIMITER - The "DELIMITER" statement is used to change the default SQL statement delimiter, which is a semicolon, to the "&&" symbol.
 This is necessary because the procedure body contains semicolons, which would otherwise cause issues with execution.

 ```
 DELIMITER &&